system-transparency/stfe/README.md

 version, and platform.
 - A _signature_ that covers `checksum` and `identifier` using the submitter's secret signing key.
-- A _namespace_ that is tied to the submitters verification key, e.g., think of it as a hashed public key.
+- A _namespace_ that is tied to the submitter's verification key, e.g., think of it as a hashed public key.

 The log verifies that the entry is signed for the specified namespace but